Important Tips To Hire An HOA Attorney In Texas

 - Regarding your complaints against your HOA, have key questions you want answered and clear/chronological notes.

-- To find local HOA attorneys & firms that represent homeowners against HOA’s, Google search, ask for recommendations, research, and check disciplinary histories.
-(Use the “Find a Lawyer” section to lookup attorney; for disciplinary info older than 10 years, contact the Chief Disciplinary Counsel 877-953-5555.)
+- check disciplinary histories.
+(Use the “Find a Lawyer” section to lookup an attorney; for disciplinary info older than 10 years…contact the Chief Disciplinary Counsel 877-953-5555.)

 - Also check their reviews on top review sites Better Business Bureau and Yelp.